MPTCP-FreeBSD/DDPG-MPCC-SRC/README.md

 ## This research work is funded by Comcast Corporation, Comcast Innovation Fund 2022.
 We have the following folders:

-1.DDPG training and Comparison: It contains the Deep Dterministic Policy Gradient code which works on extracted data and create visualizations to observe its performance
+1. DDPG training and Comparison: It contains the Deep Dterministic Policy Gradient code which works on extracted data and create visualizations to observe its performance

-2.MPCC Comparison: In this folder we compare the various MPTCP algorithms by visualizaing the data we get in various scenarios.
+2. MPCC Comparison: In this folder we compare the various MPTCP algorithms by visualizaing the data we get in various scenarios.
 It has the setup for the Cloudlab testbed to extract testing data for our observations

 Researchers:
 - [Shiva Raj Pokhrel](https://www.deakin.edu.au/about-deakin/people/shiva-pokhrel) <shiva.pokhrel@deakin.edu.au>